 Many surrogacy professionals will advise that those interested in surrogacy pursue commercial surrogacy because:

 - It provides compensation that ensures a surrogate are appreciated for her services.

 - Intended parents and surrogates both agree on the amount of compensation, which is outlined in a surrogacy contract.

-Like all aspects of the surrogacy journey, there are certain things that prospective surrogates like yourself should consider before deciding on a commercial surrogacy journey.
+Like all aspects of the surrogacy journey, there are certain things that prospective surrogates like you should consider before deciding to start a commercial surrogacy journey.
 Contact us today if you want to discuss these surrogacy nuances with a professional.

 What is Commercial Surrogacy?